ilovemochi/Mochi-Test-Back-End-MC/README.md

 - Pure single purpose functions
 - Composability

-## :warning: Requisites to Pass test
+## :warning: Requirements

+In order to pass this test you need to submit the following:

 ## :information_source: How To Use